Aryo15/Proxima/docs/development/api/models.rst

 .. module:: flaskbb.management.models

-The management module contains all related models for the management of FlaskBB.
+The management module contains all related models for the management of Ekaayam.

 .. autoclass:: SettingsGroup
    :members: